 Once you’ve chosen your server’s operating system – out of either Windows or Linux in most cases – you’ll need to decide what version you want to use.
 For Linux, these come in the form of distributions (or distros).

 Ultimately, if you’re already familiar with one Linux distro, you’re likely going to keep using that one.
-But if you’re just getting started, there are some differences between Linux distros.
-Here, we’ll compare some of the most popular Linux distributions available on CloudNX.
+But if you’re just getting started in the world of Linux, there are some key differences between Linux distros.

 Debian vs Ubuntu vs CentOS

-Debian was one of the first Linux distributions and has been available since 1993.
-The most current version is Debian 9.
-At the start of 2017, Debian had a 31.9% market share amongst the Linux distros running web servers for the web’s top 10 million sites.
+Debian was one of the first Linux distributions, having been available since 1993.
+Currently on version 10, Debian had a 17% market share of Linux web servers in April 2020.

 Stable Debian releases are unscheduled but tend to be about once every two years.
 As a result of this large gap between releases, Debian can be seen as being quite slow to introduce new technology.
 This means that out of the box, a Debian Linux distro might not include some of the latest software releases and technologies.

 The Debian Project offers security support for stable releases until one year after the next stable release.
 Debian 9 was released in June 2017, which meant that security support for Debian 8 ended in June 2018.
 And Debian 8 was released in April 2015, so effectively it’s about three years.

 On top of the security support, for newer releases, long-term support (LTS) is offered for five years after the initial release date.

 One benefit of these longer release schedules is that it gives extra time for testing before release.
 As such, Debian is considered to be a more stable Linux distro than many others.
 This makes it a good choice for enterprises, as there is less overhead caused by bugs in the release.
 It also gives time to patch security vulnerabilities, so the releases tend to be more secure than those from other Linux distributions.